rudzha/getchan/README.md

 * PyToolz

 # Usage
-1. python main.py [link to the thread]
+1. python main.py [url to a thread]
 2. Wait for the thread to 404
 3. Check out the freshly created thread directory

 # Roadmap
-1. Better url handling
-2. Original post handling
+1. Original post handling
-3. Incremental timeout
+2. Incremental timeout
-4. Proper Python packaging, setuptools, etc
+3. Proper Python packaging, setuptools, etc
-5. Thread scanning service to check boards for threads containing specific words... like ylyl, pepe, dubs
+4. Thread scanning service to check boards for threads containing specific words... like ylyl, pepe, dubs
-6. Generate HTML from JSON and images
+5. Generate HTML from JSON and images/viewer